 The prospect of defending yourself when you’ve done nothing wrong can be daunting.
-The moment you learn that you are being investigated, contact an attorney who is experienced in handling and defending physical and sexual abuse cases.
+The moment you learn that you are being investigated, contact an attorney who is experienced in handling and defending physical and child sex abuse cases.
 Choosing the right attorney to shepherd you through what can be a frightening and intimidating process is critical.

 The attorneys at Varghese Summersett have decades of experience handling what matters most in these types of cases — your family, your freedom and your future.